An Empire Strikes Home Part Two

 And when America finally won the Cold War 1989-1991, lo and behold our Defense contracting industry was once again faced with the need for an enemy, so our think-tankers came up with a War on Terror which George Bush 43 boasted would last beyond our lifetime.

 That should explain why “Policy” dictates sending massive military incursions into tiny nations to hunt down a handful of “terrorists”, yes?
 It also explains why, ten years after invading Afghanistan to hunt down Osama bin Laden, and finally, allegedly, killing him and conveniently dumping his body into the great blue sea for the bellies of disinterested fish, the U.S. military is still fighting an escalating war in Afghanistan, yes?
 But I digress.

 The point is that the U.S. economy is addicted to Defense contracting and spending big time.
-We all know it, and 20th Century history now shows it – win a war and save the world, and walah, a new “enemy” magically appears.
+We all know it, and 20th Century history now shows it – win a war and save the world, and walah, right on cue, a new “enemy” magically appears.